Rise to Success: Career Highlights of Tammy Bruce

 From career breakthroughs to professional milestones, explore how Tammy Bruce made an impact.

 Tammy Bruce is an American conservative radio host, author, and political commentator.
-She has been a spokesperson for the United States Department of State during the Trump administration.
-Bruce is known for her on-air contributions to Fox News and for hosting 'Get Tammy Bruce' on Fox Nation.
-Her work and commentary often focus on political and social issues from a conservative perspective.
+She's also served as a spokesperson for the United States Department of State during the Trump administration.
+Bruce is known for her on-air contributions to Fox News and for hosting "Get Tammy Bruce" on Fox Nation.

 1982: Worked for Gloria Loring and Alan Thicke

-In 1982, Tammy Bruce worked for Gloria Loring and her then-husband, Alan Thicke, after previously working as a personal secretary for Brenda Benet.
+In 1982, Tammy Bruce worked as a personal secretary for Gloria Loring and her then-husband, Alan Thicke, after previously working for Brenda Benet in Los Angeles.

-In 1990, Tammy Bruce became president of the Los Angeles chapter of the National Organization for Women (NOW).
-She was the youngest woman to lead a major chapter of NOW at the time.
+In 1990, Tammy Bruce became the president of the Los Angeles chapter of the National Organization for Women (NOW).
+She was the youngest woman at the time to lead a major chapter of NOW.

-In May 1996, Tammy Bruce resigned as president of Los Angeles NOW following censure for racially insensitive comments.
-Bruce then launched the Women’s Progress Alliance with Denise Brown, the sister of Nicole Brown Simpson.
+In May 1996, Tammy Bruce resigned as president of Los Angeles NOW following censure for comments made regarding the O.J.
+Simpson trial and disagreements over the focus of feminist advocacy.

-In 1996, Tammy Bruce's seven-year term as president of the Los Angeles chapter of the National Organization for Women (NOW) concluded.
+In 1996, Tammy Bruce's seven-year term as president of the Los Angeles chapter of the National Organization for Women (NOW) ended.

 In 1997, Tammy Bruce began hosting an overnight weekend talk show on KFI.

-In 2003, Tammy Bruce was appointed to serve on California Governor-elect Arnold Schwarzenegger's transition team after his successful recall election against Governor Gray Davis.
+In 2003, Tammy Bruce was appointed to serve on California Governor-elect Arnold Schwarzenegger's transition team following his successful recall election against Governor Gray Davis.

 Loading Video...